-A boy of about nine years-old tracks through the moss and the reeds and the wet.
+A boy of about nine years-old tracks through the moss and the reeds of the swamp.
 These are the Marches.
 Rough country, unless you get used to it quickly.
 Grow up within it, rather than staying apart.
 His mother would have preferred he remain in the keep, by the fire, with the old women watching over.
 His father pushed him out of the door as soon as he could walk.

 "You'll have to be strong, boy, if you want to follow me."

 Through their glare, their gaseous haze, he checks to make sure that he hasn't lost track.
 Ahead, the figure’s white garb is a beacon.
-It draws the boy onwards, deeper into the woods; birthplace and home of all rumour and myth.
+It draws the boy deeper into the darkening woods; birthplace and home of all rumour and myth.